frederic-perez/AmE-dictionary/data/dictionary.md

 __conniption__ _n_ A fit of violent emotion, such as anger or panic. _Syn_ fit, tantrum, scene
 __connivance__ _n_ :four: Agreement on a secret plot.
 __connive__ _v_ /kuh-NYVE/ :eight: To connive is to secretly help someone do something dishonest or illegal.
-__connoisseur__ _n_ :two::pencil2::mega: /ˌkɒn əˈsɜr, -ˈsʊər/ A person with expert knowledge or training, especially in the fine arts. _Syn_ cognoscente
+__connoisseur__ _n_ :three::pencil2::mega: /ˌkɒn əˈsɜr, -ˈsʊər/ A person with expert knowledge or training, especially in the fine arts. _Syn_ cognoscente
 __connotation__ _n_ :two: Connotation is using words to suggest a social or emotional meaning rather than a literal one.
 Example: This is a house, but I want a home.
 __connubial__ _adj_ :two: Relating to marriage or the married state; conjugal. _An active connubial career._
 __consanguinity__ _n_
 __conscience__ _n_ :pencil2:
 __conscientious objector__ _n_ (CO) One who on the basis of religious or moral principles refuses to bear arms or participate in military service.
-__conscientious__ _adj_ :dart::three: /kahn-shee-EN-shus/ Conscientious often describes those who are concerned with doing things correctly.
+__conscientious__ _adj_ :dart::four: /kahn-shee-EN-shus/ Conscientious often describes those who are concerned with doing things correctly.
 It can be used as a synonym for both meticulous and careful. :es: concienzudo _Although Marvin was brilliant, he was not a very conscientious student, and he frequently lost points for forgetting to turn in his homework._
 __conscious__ _adj_ /kon-shuhs/
 __consciousness__ _n_
 __conscript<sup>1</sup>__ _n_ :two: One compulsorily enrolled for service, especially in the armed forces; a draftee.